solvi-ab/solvi-docs/source/index.html.md

                 [...]
 ```

-Sets the zones for a project and calculates the provided statistics.
+Sets the zones for a project and calculates the provided statistics, if one of the `indices` or `extra_data` parameters are included.
 The zones should be provided through the `geojson` parameter: it should contain a GeoJSON FeatureCollection with Polygon features.
 Other GeoJSON objects or invalid GeoJSON will result in a `400 Bad request` response.

 In addition to the zone features, the `indices` parameter lists the vegetation indices that should be calculated for the zones.
 The indices should be listed as lowercase abbreviations, for example VARI index should be listed as `"vari"`.
 Note that the available indices vary depending on the project's bands: for example, NDVI is only available if the project's orthophoto has red and near-infrared (NIR) bands.
 Listing unknown indices or indices that can't be calculated will also result in a `400 Bad request` response.
+If `indices` are omitted, no indices will be calculated.

 For projects with published plant counts, plant count statistics can also be calculated by the optional parameter `extra_data`, which in this case should be set to `{"plant_counts": true}`.

-The endpoint responds with a GeoJSON FeatureCollection with the same geometries that were provided, but with properties added for the calculated statistics.
+The endpoint responds with a GeoJSON FeatureCollection with the same geometries that were provided, but with properties added for the calculated statistics (if any).
 This response is also saved with the project, and can be viewed on Solvi's web site, and also later fetched with the GET endpoint below.

 ### HTTP Request